CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 ## 3. Setup

-### Step 1: Enable Auto-update of your ORCID record
+### Step 1: Enable auto-update of your ORCID record

 #### Activate your DataCite profile and set permissions